Do you like cooking Asian food?

 1. Sugar

-Even though we read in Thai recipes that sugar was necessary, we didn’t.
+Even though we read in Thai recipes that sugar was necessary, we didn’t add it to our dishes.
 Adding sugar to savory dishes always made us cringe.

 Do you like pad thai noodles?